Odin5569/Ben-Bot/README.md

 5. Install DiscordJS ```npm i discord.js```
 6. Install the DiscordJS Voice libary ```npm i @discordjs/voice```

+You must change the TOKEN in the index.js file!
-**Now you can run the bot with** `node index.js`
+**You can change everything on the TOP in the index file** **Now you can run the bot with** `node index.js`